luispedro/talk-NGLess-DSL/talk.md

 3. Number of threads

 These determine the computational environment, but should not be part of the script.
+In NGLess, they are **not** part of the script, but part of the configuration.

+On the other hand, anything that can change the result **must** be part of the script.

 Design goals: **reproducibility**